lethaldose/inventory-service/README.md

 ## Pending Improvements
 1. Enhance Asset model.
 Schema allows for more properties on the object
+2. Hypermedia links
-2. Docs using Swagger
+3. Docs using Swagger
-3. More tests
+4. Tests
+     - improve test setup
-4. DB improvments
+5. DB improvments
-    - whitelisting before saving json attributes for asset
+    - whitelisting attributes to update at model level